klatour324/summation_of_string/README.md

 ### Considerations
 - Assume positive integer values only in the calculation
 - Assuming that worded numbers, i.e. 'one' should equate to '0'
-- Need to consider how to get around the "+" operator
+- Consider the "+" operator within the string and how that should not be included in the summing up of the integer values

  ### Pseudocode
 - First need to split the input string into a collection of strings
 - Iterate over each of the elements in the collection